 You could face the same problem if you don't register your mark with the USPTO.
 A competitor can purposely use a similar mark to cause confusion and encourage customers to buy its product instead.

-There are some basic laws that protect businesses, including the common law trademark rights.
+common law trademark rights.
 These rights offer protection if you've been using the mark in regular business practices.
 But it's nearly impossible to prove who used a mark first, especially if neither company filed a trademark application.
 What's worse is that if the competitor files first, the USPTO will look at the filing date as the most important piece of information when deciding who gets the trademark.

 Common law trademark rights also take second place to trademark laws.
 So if you're using a mark that is too similar to another mark that holds a trademark, you could face legal trouble.
 The owner of the trademark can sue you for damages that occurred while you used the mark.
 Damages refers to how much money the company or person lost due to confusion in the marketplace.
 Before using any type of mark, be sure you search extensively to avoid infringing on someone else's trademark.